Montana-Media-Arts/441-web-tech-Spring2019-course/modules/week-11/_posts/2001-01-02-HTML5-AudioVideo.md

 });
 </script>

-1. Can you change your audio?
+1. Can you change your audio with JavaScript?
-2. Can you change your video?
+2. Can you change your video with JavaScript?

 ## Changes with jQuery